-Figure 1.
-ALMA image of the young star HL Tau and its protoplanetary disk.
+Figure 1 ALMA image of the young star HL Tau and its protoplanetary disk.
 This best image ever of planet formation reveals multiple rings and gaps that herald the presence of emerging planets as they sweep their orbits clear of gas and dust.
 Credit: ALMA (NRAO/ESO/NAO); C. Brogan, B. Saxton (NRAO/AUI/NSF)

-Herzberg played very major roles in this instrument and Canadian scientists are already reaping the rewards.
+Results from the Gemini Planet Imager (GPI), an "extreme adaptive optics system," on the Gemini South telescope are also starting to appear.
+Engineers and scientists at the UdeM and NRC Herzberg played very major roles in this instrument and Canadian scientists are already reaping the rewards.
 One of the most exciting discoveries so far is a planet that appears to be very similar to Jupiter orbiting the star 51 Eridani about 100 ly away.
 Stellar age estimates suggest that 51 Eridani is only around 20 million years old; making this is a young planetary system that can help shed light on planet formation processes.
 Theoretical models suggest the gas in giant planets can be accreted in ways that lead to a "hot start," in which gravitational energy is trapped making the infant planet hot, or a "cold start" in which accreting gas is shock heated allowing it to radiate away a lot of the energy.
 Almost all observations to this point had been too bright to be considered cold start candidates.
-Intriguingly, the planet, denoted 51 Eridani b, has the strongest methane signature of any extrasolar planet and is also of sufficiently low luminosity to possibly be a cold start candidate.
-The observed luminosity suggests the mass of the planet is between two to twelve Jupiter masses in cold start scenarios.
-Alternatively, if a hot start is assumed, the mass is around two Jupiter masses.
+Intriguingly, the planet, denoted

+51 Eridani b, has the strongest methane signature of any extrasolar planet and is also of sufficiently low luminosity to possibly be a cold start candidate.
+The observed luminosity suggests the mass of the planet is between 2 to 12 Jupiter masses in cold start scenarios.
+Alternatively, if a hot start is assumed, the mass is around 2 Jupiter masses.
 The discovery garnered a lot of attention in the press2 and was outlined in an important article in Science magazine.